ome/omero-guide-orbit/docs/orbit_manual.rst

 14. Click OK to close the dialog.

-15. Now we will construct the model by defining regions of Foreground and Background on the Image.
+15. Now construct the model by defining regions of Foreground and Background on the Image.

 16. Click the Object Detection tab, select the Polygon tool and choose the Foreground class from the chooser at the top-left of the screen.